Tejas204/NODEAPI-Project/README.md

 ## Features

+1. Login and Registration
-1. Add a new task
+2. Add a new task
-2. Complete existing tasks
+3. Complete existing tasks
-3. Edit existing tasks
+4. Edit existing tasks
-4. Get all tasks of logged-in user
+5. Get all tasks of logged-in user
-5. Delete existing tasks
+6. Delete existing tasks

 ## Tech Stack